Faith in Arts: An Exploration of the Intersections of Art, Faith, and Spirit

-Presented by UNC Asheville and Black Mountain College Museum + Arts Center with support from the Center for Jewish Studies at UNC Asheville, the Osher Lifelong Learning Institute at UNC Asheville, and the Henry Luce Foundation as part of its Theology Responsive Grant program.
+The Faith in Arts Institute is presented by UNC Asheville and Black Mountain College Museum + Arts Center with support from the Center for Jewish Studies at UNC Asheville, the Osher Lifelong Learning Institute at UNC Asheville, a grant for the humanities from The Andrew W. Mellon Foundation, and the Henry Luce Foundation as part of their Theology Responsive Grant program.

 Join us for four days of workshops, artist talks, readings, performances, exhibitions, contemplative practice and conversation.